dymmond/esmerald/docs/en/docs/application/settings.md

 ## Custom settings

-Using the defaults from `EsmeraldSettings` generally will not do too much for majority of the applications.
+Using the defaults from `RavynSettings` generally will not do too much for majority of the applications.

 For that reason custom settings are needed.

-**All the custom settings should be inherited from the `EsmeraldSettings`**.
+**All the custom settings should be inherited from the `RavynSettings`**.

 Let's assume we have three environments for one application: `production`, `testing`, `development` and a base settings file that contains common settings across the three environments.